JeremyBYU/concavehull-evaluation/README.md

   --help  Show this message and exit.  [default: False]

 Commands:
-  all                   Evaluates all conave hull implementation algorithms cgal                  Runs cgal on input point file polylidar             Runs polylidar on input point file polylidar-montecarlo  Runs montecarlo sims on polylidar. postgis               Runs postgis on input point file spatialite            Runs spatialite on input point file
+  all                   Evaluates all concave hull algorithms on state... alphabet              Evaluates all algorithms on an alphabet set. cgal                  Runs cgal on input point file polylidar             Runs polylidar on input point file polylidar-montecarlo  Runs montecarlo sims on polylidar. postgis               Runs postgis on input point file spatialite            Runs spatialite on input point file
 ```

-To run all benchmarks against all implementations run ``concave evaluate all -cf test_fixtures/config.json``.
+1. State benchmarks - `concave evaluate all -cf test_fixtures/config.json`.
 This will take a while.
+2. Alphabet benchmarks - `concave evaluate alphabet`
+3. Monte Carlo Testing for polylidar - `concave evaluate polylidar-montecarlo`

 ### Note on Timings